Promo code FLASH15 applied for 15% off!

 What is an associate broker?

 An associate broker is a certified real estate agent with additional training and education beyond the agent level.
 Whereas an average broker has general control of the whole brokerage, an associate broker typically is subject to a managing broker’s orders.
-An associate broker can be entrusted to transact business and direct agents but would prefer doing business with the client personally.
+An associate broker can be entrusted to transact business and direct agents, but prefers to do business with the client personally.

 Key responsibilities of an associate broker: